mdgriffith/elm-optimize-level-2/notes/transformations.md

 ## Results Summary

-- Not included in the `elm-optimize-more` tool
+- Not included in the `elm-optimize-level-2` tool
 - Comes with the caveat that the [code will not work on IE](https://caniuse.com/#feat=arrow-functions)

 We weren't able to pin down a benchmark where this reported a benefit in the numbers, though likely to explore this we need (1) A larger codebase, and (2)